Giswater/gw_plantools_plugin/README.md

 You will need QGIS:(Geoprocessing software)

-Since gw_plan_tools_plugin is a plugin that's build to work with a Giswater project, you will need to have Giswater plugin installed.
+Since gw_plantools_plugin is a plugin that's build to work with a Giswater project, you will need to have Giswater plugin installed.

 For more information about to getting started with Giswater<br> you can visit the README.md file of one the main repositories: